 Your child will need to bring a book bag with them each day as this is where they will keep their reading book as well any letters which are handed out.
-A pencil case is also currently required which can be left in school.

 Please ensure your child has a named coat with them as well as a hat and gloves when the weather turns colder.
 We encourage your child to leave a pair of named wellies and waterproof suit in school to enable them to access every part of our outdoor area in all weathers.

 Please ensure your child has a named water bottle with them in school everyday (please fill with water only).
 We have a daily snack time where the children will be offered a piece of fruit.
 You are welcome to provide your own fresh fruit or vegetable from home (grapes should be halved lengthways please).
-Your child is entitled to a free school meal however if they bring in a packed lunch from home, please ensure it is in a named lunchbox.
+Your child is entitled to a free school meal, however if they bring in a packed lunch from home, please ensure it is in a named lunchbox.
 Please note, we are a nut free school.

 Reading in Reception

 Once your child has settled into school, they will bring home a reading book.
 We encourage you to read this book with your child as often as possible and sign their reading diary after each read.
-The reading book will be changed once a week, on a Friday.
+The reading book will be changed twice a week, on a Tuesday and a Friday.
 Staff will also share this book with your child at school so please ensure it is in their book bag daily.
 Please note, if your child’s reading diary is not signed, we will assume it has not yet been shared at home and so therefore it will not be changed.

 Alongside your child’s reading book, you will receive activities which you can complete at home with your child.
 These will begin being sent out once the children have settled into school life.
 The activities may include a game to play at home, an activity sheet where children can record their work and bring back to school or number games.
 We encourage you to take photographs of your child completing these activities which you can upload to your child’s profile on Tapestry.